top of page

 About my Substack Posts

 I've started using Substack to share reflections and musings.
 Please scroll down or use the menu to find out more, or to subscribe to one or both of my sites.
+There is an option to become a paid subscriber, but since I'm still experimenting with Substack as a platform and my posts are quite intermittent, I particularly welcome free subscribers.

 This Substack site began as a research diary for a book I'm writing, contracted to Oxford University Press, engaging with Pope Francis's 2015 encyclical, "Laudato Si': Our Common Home".
 It has however spread out to cover different subjects, as my reflections on nature and language, meaning and desire, take me down many different avenues.